erfanshayegani/erfanshayegani.github.io/_pages/about.md

     <a href="https://socalnlp.github.io/symp23/index.html#award" target="_blank">[Award]</a>
 	</li>
 	<li>
-		<b>Sep 2023</b>: Our paper "Vulnerabilities of Large Language Models to Adversarial Attacks" has been accepted to <b>ACL2024</b> for a tutorial!
+		<b>Sep 2023</b>: Our paper "Vulnerabilities of Large Language Models to Adversarial Attacks" has been accepted for a tutorial to <b>ACL2024</b>!
 		<a href="https://arxiv.org/abs/2310.10844" target="_blank">[paper]</a>
 	</li>
 	<li>